History of EaglePicher Industries

+The robust business allowed EaglePicher to venture into mining other minerals and manufacturing additional products.
 One of those minerals was asbestos, which was highly regarded for its durability and resistance to extreme heat and fire.
-It was an ideal material to use in the military to insulate ships and other vehicles.
+It was considered an ideal material for insulating military ships and other vehicles.

-EaglePicher Industries — formerly known as Eagle-Picher Corporation — didn’t cease using asbestos in its products until the mid-1970s.
-Unfortunately, thousands of people who helped manufacture and install these products faced harmful exposure to asbestos.
+EaglePicher Industries — formerly known as Eagle-Picher Corporation — continued mining asbestos and manufacturing products containing the mineral until the mid-1970s.
+Thousands of people who built and installed these products faced harmful asbestos exposure.

-It would reorganize again in 2009 and was sold to OM Group Inc. (now known as Vectra) in 2010.
-Although the EaglePicher Corporation still operates today as EaglePicher Technologies, the majority of its subsidiaries have been sold off to other companies.
+The company reorganized once in 1991 and again in 2009.
+It was sold to OM Group Inc. (now known as Vectra) in 2010.
+It still operates today as EaglePicher Technologies, but the majority of its subsidiaries have been sold to other companies.

-EaglePicher Technologies continues to be a global leader in integrated mission critical storage systems and remains a leading producer for mission-critical aerospace, defense and medical battery markets.
+EaglePicher Technologies is a global leader in mission-critical power solutions for customers in the defense, aerospace and medical markets.
 The company acquired San Francisco-based lithium ion Energy Storage System (ESS) manufacturer Lithiumstart Inc. in February 2017.

-One well-known case involved a U.S. Navy sheet metal worker named Charles Press.
-From 1941 to 1979, Press worked at the Philadelphia Naval Shipyard where he was regularly exposed to asbestos-based insulation products.
-These products were manufactured by a number of companies, including EaglePicher.
+One well-known case involved Charles Press, a U.S. Navy sheet metal worker.
+From 1941 to 1979, Press worked at the Philadelphia Naval Shipyard and was regularly exposed to asbestos insulation products.
+These products were manufactured by EaglePicher and other companies.

 Bankruptcy judge Burton Perlman found the company liable for $2.5 billion in claims arising from the sale of asbestos-containing products, higher than the $1.65 billion proposed by the company and some of its creditors.

 The EaglePicher Industries, Inc. Personal Injury Settlement Trust (EPI) began accepting claims on Aug.
 1, 1997.
-To cover the cost of the trust fund, EaglePicher provided $397 million in cash along with shares of stock, notes and ten-year debentures of the reorganized company.
+To cover trust fund costs, EaglePicher provided $397 million in cash plus shares of the reorganized company’s stock, notes and a type of bond known as a ten-year debenture.

-Asbestos was a primary additive in EaglePicher’s insulation, but it wasn’t the only product the company produced with asbestos.
+Asbestos was a primary additive in EaglePicher’s insulation, but the company manufactured other products with asbestos, too.

-A wide variety of workers may have come in contact with EaglePicher asbestos insulation throughout the course of their careers.
+People in many types of jobs may have come into contact with EaglePicher asbestos products throughout their careers.
 Individuals exposed to asbestos in the company’s products typically worked in the construction industry.

 Any person who worked in the vicinity of a job using EaglePicher insulation may have inhaled harmful asbestos fibers as well.
 According to the EaglePicher Industries Settlement Trust, more than 6,500 employers are presumed to have used the company’s asbestos products.